KDAB/cxx-qt/book/src/qobject/signals_enum.md

 To emit a signal from Rust use the [`CppObj`](./cpp_object.md) and call either the `emit_queued(Signal)` or `unsafe emit_immediate(Signal)` method.

+Note that `emit_immediate` is unsafe as it can cause deadlocks if the `Q_EMIT` is `Qt::DirectConnection` connected to a Rust invokable on the same QObject that has caused the `Q_EMIT`, as this would then try to lock the `RustObj` which is already locked.

 TODO: use real example once we have the code

 ```rust,ignore,noplayground